cjmorale/RSA/README.md

 - encrypted: list of encoded integers
 - N: public modulus
-- d: private deryption key (the key you keep secret)
+- d: private decryption key (the key you keep secret)

 Below is an example of a proper JSON payload for this endpoint.
 The only way someone could decode the message is by having the decryption exponent **d**.
 The only way to find **d** is to factor N which is computational infeasible if we pick large enough primes **p** and **q**